Before we get stuck into this list of positive affirmations, I want to share a bit of my history with affirmations.

 I've been using affirmations now for nearly three years.
 They were a small but significant part in my recovery from post-natal depression and anxiety following the birth of my son in 2015.
 They are currently a small but significant part of my preparation for the birth of my second son later this year.
 They are also a small but very, very important part of my writing life, which is why I created WriteNOW Cards, for other writers to enjoy the same benefits.
 What I love most about positive affirmation is how little effort it takes, and yet how much of a change it can bring.
 Just repeating the same five or six words, again and again, can re-train your brain to think differently about the most important things in life, i.e. yourself, your future, your work.
 When you say positive statements again and again, and make it a habit, your brain listens and cannot ignore it.
 What's proved a bit harder for me has been introducing affirmation into daily life.
 I nearly always use one of my WriteNOW Cards when I write and work on my fiction, but not only do they mostly relate only to writing, I sadly don't write every day these days so I go some days without giving affirmation the small but significant attention it needs.

-That's the reason I wrote this list of daily affirmations.
+That's the reason I wrote this list of positive affirmations.
 I wanted a carefully selected list of positive affirmations that will help me every single day, and now I hope they can help you too.
 I've grouped them by topics or situations depending on your needs or the kind of day you're having so I hope they're still useful

 A List of Positive Affirmations for Daily Life